 - Head to a dollar store and buy a pack of those incredibly cheap, clear plastic over-the-door shoe organizers.

-- Take a pair of scissors and aggressively cut the organizer into smaller sections (maybe two rows of pockets per section).
+- Take a pair of scissors and cut the organizer into smaller sections (maybe two rows of pockets per section).

 These pockets are the absolute perfect size for holding flavor packets, gravy mixes, individual snack bars, or chaotic tangles of rubber bands and twist ties.